 Child Support Probation Unit

-The continuing mission of this unit is to ensure the children of the noncustodial parents (NCPs) we work with receive the child and medical support to which they are entitled.
-To accomplish this, the unit works in collaboration with the Office of Attorney General and IV-D Child Support Court Associate Judges.
-There are 2 program components to the unit which are the Children First Jail Intervention Program and the Community Supervision (Probation).
-Both program components give the courts an alternative to jail incarceration for NCPs held in contempt of court for nonpayment of child and medical support.
+The continuing mission of this unit is to ensure the children of the non custodial parents we work with receive the child and medical support to which they are entitled.
+To accomplish this, the unit works in collaboration with the Office of the Attorney General and the IV-D Child Support Court Associate Judges.
+There are two program components to the unit, which are Community Supervision (Probation) and the Children First Jail Intervention Program.
+Both program components give the courts an alternative to jail incarceration for non custodial parents held in contempt of court for non payment of child and medical support.

 Community Supervision Program

 The Community Supervision (Probation) Program receives cases placed on supervised community supervision.
 The community supervision term length is up to 10 years.
 Probation officers provide monitoring and supervision by requiring the probationers to report at least monthly.
 The probation officers utilize a problem-solving case management approach by referring probationers to community resources and services to resolve issues and barriers contributing to nonpayment of child and medical support.